-- For safety and superior quality, leave turkey in the original packaging and place in a shallow pan.
-Thaw, in the refrigerator, using the simple formula: whole turkeys thaw at a rate of 4 to 5 pounds per 24 hours.
+For safety and superior quality, leave turkey in the original packaging and place in a shallow pan.
+Thaw, in the refrigerator, using this simple formula: whole turkeys thaw at a rate of 4 to 5 pounds per 24 hours.
 Example: A 15-pound frozen bird will take 3 to 4 full days to thaw in the refrigerator.

-- Speed thawing: keep turkey in the original tightly sealed bag and place in a clean and sanitized sink or foodservice safe pan.
+Speed thawing: keep turkey in the original tightly sealed bag and place in a clean and sanitized sink or foodservice safe pan.
 Submerge in cold water and change the cold water every 30 minutes.
 The turkey will take about 30 minutes per pound to thaw.
 Refrigerate (at 40 degrees F or below) or cook the turkey when it is thawed.
 Do not refreeze uncooked, defrosted turkey.

-- Stuffing should be prepared and stuffed into the turkey immediately before it is placed in the oven for roasting.
+Stuffing should be prepared and stuffed into the turkey immediately before it is placed in the oven for roasting.
 If preparing the stuffing ahead-of-time, wet and dry ingredients should be refrigerated separately and combined right before stuffing the turkey.

-- Stuff the turkey loosely, about 3/4 cup of stuffing per pound of turkey.
+Stuff the turkey loosely, about 3/4 cup of stuffing per pound of turkey.

-- Test the internal temperature of the stuffing as well as the turkey.
+Test the internal temperature of the stuffing as well as the turkey.
 The internal temperature in the center of the stuffing should register 160 to 165 degrees F.

 When is the turkey done?

-- Since turkey is low in fat and high in protein, the meat is sensitive to extreme heat and prolonged cooking.
+Since turkey is low in fat and high in protein, the meat is sensitive to extreme heat and prolonged cooking.
 Loosely place an aluminum foil tent over the turkey breast during the first 1 to 1 1/2 hours of roasting, then remove to allow the turkey to brown.

-- A turkey should be cooked just until it is done.
+A turkey should be cooked just until it is done.
 The best way to determine the level of doneness is with a food thermometer.
 Use these tests to determine doneness and to keep the turkey juicy.